 We are so excited to welcome you to our community.
-I am sorry that this comes at such an unsettling time.
-However, we remain hopeful that by the start of September, we are able to greet you as our newest arrivals.
-Over your time with us, we look forward to sharing amazing moments with you and your families and hope to support you on this amazing journey through your first years in school.
+Over your time with us, we look forward to sharing amazing moments with you and your families and hope to support you on this wonderful journey through your first years in school.

 Welcome packs will be sent out early in June and we will endeavour to seek to make transition into our school as smooth as possible for your children.